ModelEarth/community/challenge/README.md

 <b>Sunday, October 25 - 2 PM to 4 PM - Zoom Presentations and Awards</b>

-The Code for America Day of Civic Coding on Sept 12 will focus on integration with <span style="white-space: nowrap;"><a href="https://discourse.codeforamerica.org/t/index-of-covid-19-projects-in-the-network/715">COVID-19 project frameworks</a>.</span>
+During the Code for America National Day of Civic Hacking on Sept 21st, teams will focus on integration with <span style="white-space: nowrap;"><a href="https://discourse.codeforamerica.org/t/index-of-covid-19-projects-in-the-network/715">COVID-19 project frameworks</a>.</span>
 <!--During the Sept 12th Zoom call, we'll present info about the Sustainable Communities Web Challenge.
 Some teams may opt to start building upon the EPA's industry input-output models and maps at that time.  -->